wolenetz/media-source/mse-eviction-policies-explainer.md

      last appended position and the most recent random access point before the current playback time.
   2. If there is an unsatisfied pending seek:
-     1. Consider removing data earlier than the seek target in the presentation timeline.
+     1. Consider removing GOPs earlier than the seek target in the presentation timeline.
 If the seek target is actually buffered (but not yet decoded sufficiently to satisfy the seek), do not remove anything between the most recent random access point at or before the the seek target and the seek target.
-     2. Consider removing data from the end of the presentation timeline, backwards, until either the seek target or the most recently appended GOP, exclusively.
+     2. Consider removing GOPs from the end of the presentation timeline, backwards, until either the seek target or the most recently appended GOP, exclusively.
      3. Consider greedily removing GOPs from the front of the presentation